Shop smart: The case for delivery over drop-in

 People in our sector do good work, and it’s often true that the work we do needs to occur in a physical space (centres, offices, camps, etc).
 Time away from that space usually means time away from the work and the people that need us.
 Even if staff aren’t required to be in a specific place, time spent shopping is likely not part of the job or the mission of the organization; it’s an unnecessary distraction from our core work.

 In-store shopping usually means payment via a corporate or personal credit card or by petty cash.
 We’ll deal with the various methods of payment in different post, but suffice to say that there are significant advantages to ordering on account, instead of processing a personal expense claim.
 Ordering on account usually allows for a better capture of data so you can keep track of where your money was spent.

 These are just three of the reasons why many best practice organizations opt for delivery of supplies over retail shopping.
 They all speak to an overarching best practice that you’ve probably heard us speak to before: the notion of Total Cost.
 You may be encouraged by your ability to save a few dollars at the local discount store, but what is it costing you in terms of lost quality, risk and lost/misallocated staff time?
 Once you take a total cost approach, you might reconsider the true value of that shopping trip.

-As you prepare for the activities of the fall and start to plan buying the necessary supplies to make magic happen, consider using commercial-quality suppliers (like Staples, our partners on the ONN Office Supplies program) for as many of your materials as possible.
+As you prepare for the activities of the fall and start to plan buying the necessary supplies to make magic happen, consider using commercial-quality suppliers (like Staples Professional, our partners on the ONN Office Supplies program) for as many of your materials as possible.
 If you have any questions or require further information, please contact our team at the ONN Purchasing Program: email@example.com.
 Happy shopping!

 About the ONN Purchasing Program